Does GEHA Insurance for Rehab Cover Addiction Treatment?

 However, just because your GEHA plan provides coverage for rehab, it doesn’t mean that the entire cost is covered.
 The coverage they’re willing to provide heavily depends on your policy, the facility offering treatment, and the state you live in.

-In some cases, a GEHA prior auth form may be required, which simply means you need prior approval for treatment.
-As an in-network provider, Icarus can help make sure this is done without any hassles or hiccups for a smooth and worry-free beginning to your treatment with us.
+In some cases, a GEHA prior authorization form may be required, which simply means you need prior approval for treatment.
+Even as an out-of-network provider, Icarus can help make sure this is done without any hassles or hiccups for a smooth and worry-free beginning to your treatment with us.